lcdm-uiuc/info490-sp16/Week1/README.md

 ##### By the end of this lesson, you should be able to:######

 - Know the basics concepts that underlie machine learning.
-- Understand the importance of data preparation to enable a succesful machine learning analysis.
+- Understand the importance of data preparation to enable a successful machine learning analysis.
 - Understand the basic concepts of linear regression.

 ### Activities and Assignments ###